Power operations in the Kunneth spectral sequence and commutative HFp-algebras: Filtrations and Complexes

 As before, if $A$ is a commutative $R$-algebra then the filtration $c(A)_{\bu}$ is a genuinely commutative multiplicative filtration.
 We use the term $\Hi$-filtrations as opposed to $\Ei$-filtrations because while we will be able to construct the relevant maps for an $\Ei$-structure we will only be able to show that the relevant diagrams commute up to homotopy.
+In fact, since our notion depends on a filtration of the operad there could be multiple different notions that might deserve this name.
 This will not surprise those familiar with the algebraic approach to Steenrod and Dyer-Lashof operations of Peter May in \cite{MaySteenrod}.
 This inability to construct genuinely commuting diagrams is due to our tool for constructing such structures being the Comparison Theorem, Theorem \ref{thm: Comparison Theorem}, which only constructs a unique map up to homotopy.
 This definition is equivalent to the one used by Bruner in \cite{HRS} and \cite{BrunerThesis}.
 The apparent difference is due to the filtration happening in ``negative'' degrees in \cite{HRS} and so the skeletal filtration degree of $E\Sigma_n$ decreases the Adams filtration.

 The existence of a monoidal structure also implies that the category of filtered modules is tensored over $R$-modules, and therefore any other category that $R$-modules happens to be tensored over.
 In particular, this allows us to define a notion of homotopy.